 4.b.1.
 Does students' performance on the ACT and SAT reflect college readiness?

-Exceeds Standard:

-☐ The percentage of students meeting benchmarks for ACT or SAT performance exceeds the national average

-by at least 20 percent.
+□ The percentage of students meeting benchmarks for ACT or SAT performance exceeds the national average by at least 20 percent.

-Meets Standard:

-☐ The percentage of students meeting benchmarks for ACT or SAT performance meets or exceeds the national

-average by up to 20 percent.
+□ The percentage of students meeting benchmarks for ACT or SAT performance meets or exceeds the national average by up to 20 percent.

-Does Not Meet Standard:

-☐ The percentage of students meeting benchmarks for ACT or SAT performance falls below the national average

-by up to 20 percent.
+□ The percentage of students meeting benchmarks for ACT or SAT performance falls below the national average by up to 20 percent.

-Falls Far Below Standard:

-☐ The percentage of students meeting benchmarks for ACT or SAT performance falls below the national average

-by at least 20 percent.
+□ The percentage of students meeting benchmarks for ACT or SAT performance falls below the national average by at least 20 percent.

 4.b.2.
 Are students participating in the ACT or SAT?

-Exceeds Standard:

-☐ More than 90 percent of students participated in the ACT or SAT.
+I More than 90 percent of students participated in the ACT or SAT.

-Meets Standard:

-☐ 70 to 89 percent of students participated in the ACT or SAT.

-Does Not Meet Standard:

-☐ 50 to 69 percent of students participated in the ACT or SAT.

-Falls Far Below Standard:

-☐ Less than 50 percent of students participated in the ACT or SAT.
+Less than 50 percent of students participated in the ACT or SAT.